beatriz5/to-do-list/README.md

 # To-Do List

-A to-do list website to manage my/your tasks.
+A to-do list page to manage tasks.
 To create a task, type it in the input box and click "ADD TASK".
 When completed, mark the task checkbox to strike it through.
 Finally, to delete, press the x button.

 ## Demonstration